aiven/devportal/docs/products/m3db/concepts/scaling-m3.rst

 Number of files
 '''''''''''''''

 There is a limit to the number of files that each Aiven M3DB node can support.
-The number of files increases with the number of block shards that your namespace configuration requires.
+The number of files increases with the number of :ref:`block shards <Terminology Shard>` that your namespace configuration requires.
 To increase the number of total blocks available, we recommend increasing the number of nodes in your setup.

 CPU Usage
 ---------